 - 2/3 cup hot water

-- Drain dates and place into a food processor.
+- Drain water from the dates and place into a food processor or high-speed blender.

-- Blend 6 – 8 minutes until completely smooth.
+- Blend 6 – 8 minutes until completely smooth and creamy.

 Store in an air-tight container in the refrigerator.
 Will keep up to six months.

 Let’s talk.
 What’s your favorite vegan honey alternative?
 Let me know in the comments!